Varun-Chakraborty/compiler/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/Varun-Chakraborty/compiler) [![Release](https://github.com/Varun-Chakraborty/compiler/actions/workflows/release.yml/badge.svg)](https://github.com/Varun-Chakraborty/compiler/actions/workflows/release.yml)

-> **Compiler** is a **from-scratch CPU simulator** paired with a **simple assembler** that can translate custom assembly language into binary code.
+> **Compiler** is a **from-scratch VM simulator** paired with a **simple assembler** that can translate custom assembly language into binary code.

 ### Archived Java Version
-This project was originally started as a Java implementation to learn the basics of CPU simulation and assembly.
+This project was originally started as a Java implementation to learn the basics of VM simulation and assembly.
 That version has now been **archived** and preserved in the [`java-archive`](https://github.com/Varun-Chakraborty/compiler/tree/java-archive) tag.
 The active development is now focused on the Rust port, due to its closer alignment with systems programming concepts.

 **Note:** Youâ€™ll need Rust installed to run these Rust-based tools.

 ## Overview
-- The CPU executes basic instructions like data movement, arithmetic, conditional jumps, input/output, and halting.
+- The VM executes basic instructions like data movement, arithmetic, conditional jumps, input/output, and halting.
-- The assembler converts human-readable assembly into a `.bin` file, which the CPU can then run.
+- The assembler converts human-readable assembly into a `.bin` file, which the VM can then run.

-This project is being built to learn **system software** and understand **how CPUs work** at a low level.
+This project is being built to learn **system software** and understand **how VMs work** at a low level.

 ---